ipfs/team-mgmt/meeting-notes/2017-08-31--ipld-deep-dives.md

     * block: cid & raw data
     * nodes are blocks (go-ipld)
       * would like to add a method for unmarshal into a struct
-    * dag nodes
+    * `dagNode`
       * don't have consistent format?
-    * this need stems from go being statically typed
-      * go doesn't have json blobs (need to serialize structs before)
+        * No, they don't.
+      * for statically typed languages such as go, we'll want a consistent interface at this level.
+      * also, go doesn't have json "objects" so the "best" api for go will probably look different than the "best" api for javascript.
   * discussion:
     * context compared to js-ipld @diasdavid
       * requirements stemmed from web dev usability for ipfs